SAP-samples/teched2022-IN264/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/user_profile_cert_pw.png)

-Afterwards a download of the "new" certificate will start, please store the file on a known place in the file system and open (double click) the file.
+Afterwards a download of the "new" certificate will start, please store the file in a known place at the file system and **open** (double click) the file.
-In the upcoming wizard step trough all steps w/o changing the defaults:
+In the upcoming wizard proceed through all steps w/o changing the defaults:

 <br>![](/exercises/ex1/images/user_profile_cert_import1.png)